Keno Spot Count Comparison

 Casual Players

-4–6 spots give you more frequent small wins, slower bankroll drain, and a lower-pressure game.
+4–6 spots give you more frequent small wins, your money lasts longer, and the game feels lower-pressure.
 Best for players who want to enjoy keno over a longer session.

 • More wins per session